nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Everyone - Defend
     - Proceed with If Not Attacked Strats ignoring the first 3/3 with Leena (You're already level 5 why the hell are you going to do 3/3?)
   - If Glenn is asleep
-    - Serge - TurnBlue
+    - Serge - TurnBlue Leena
-    - Leena - AquaBall
+    - Leena - AquaBeam
     - Serge - Defend
-    - Leena - 1
+    - Leena - 1 (Must Hit)
-    - Serge - Aquabeam
+    - Serge - AquaBall
     - Leena - FrogPrince
 - **Heal with Consumables**
 - **SPLIT AFTER THE WIN MENU**